MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_ubuntu.md

 ## [Optional] Install mono

-Mono is a C# runtime, just like .NET Core, and it is not necessary to install it if you are just targeting Linux, however if you want to target some other platforms, like Android, it will be required.
+Mono is a C# runtime, just like .NET Core.
+If you're targeting Linux only, it's unnecessary, but if you're targeting some other platforms like Android, it's required.

 Add repository: